Prenuptial and Postnuptial Agreements

 Sometimes married spouses want to enter into a legally binding commitment about their property even if they did not consider a prenuptial agreement.
 Spouses have significant freedom to do this in California.
 A postnuptial agreement can change the character of the property and determine whether income, retirement assets, or a business are community property or separate property, regardless of what California would otherwise require.
 Postnuptial agreements should be negotiated and drafted with care by attorneys who understand the potential pitfalls of drawing new boundaries in an existing marriage.

 Married spouses owe each other fiduciary duties that are equivalent to the duty of a trustee towards a beneficiary.
 For example, this means that there is a presumption the agreement is invalid if the character of property undergoes a transmutation during the marriage due to a post-nuptial agreement to the disadvantage of one spouse.
-Someone who is disadvantaged must fully understand and agree to the change, and therefore it is important for that individual to be represented by counsel.Contact a Marin County Attorney to Discuss Your Family Law Matter
+Someone who is disadvantaged must fully understand and agree to the change, and therefore it is important for that individual to be represented by counsel.Contact a Prenuptial Agreement Lawyer in San Francisco or Beyond

 Without legal representation, there is a good chance your prenuptial or postnuptial agreement will be invalidated.
-At Lerner Poole, our family law lawyers can help residents of Novato, San Rafael, and other Marin County and Bay Area communities with property division matters related to divorce.
+At Lerner Poole & Stewart, LLP, our family law lawyers can help residents of Novato, San Rafael, and other Marin County and Bay Area communities with property division matters related to divorce.
 We understand under what conditions a court is likely to enforce an agreement, and we are tenacious advocates for our clients' interests.
-However, we provide a compassionate approach, understanding that each member of a couple may perceive the potential for divorce differently and that a prenuptial or postnuptial agreement may be a sensitive and delicate matter.
-Feel free to contact us at 415-391-6000 or via our online form to schedule an initial consultation.
+However, our San Francisco prenuptial agreement attorneys provide a compassionate approach, understanding that each member of a couple may perceive the potential for divorce differently and that a prenuptial or postnuptial agreement may be a sensitive and delicate matter.
+Feel free to contact us at (415) 391-6000 or via our online form to schedule an initial consultation.